reframejs/reframe/docs/overview.template.md

 <br/>

-There are two page config options that allow you to create all kinds of web apps:
+There are two page config options that allow you to create all kinds of web apps.

  - `htmlStatic: true`
    <br/>